 To learn more about the links between climate change and health, explore The Impacts of Climate Change on Human Health in the United States: A Scientific Assessment, the health chapter of the Third National Climate Assessment, or read the 2010 interagency report, A Human Health Perspective on Climate Change.

-- Interagency Special Report on Climate Change Impacts on Human Health in the United States: In support of the President’s Climate Action Plan and the sustained assessment process, USGCRP is leading an interagency Special Report on the impacts of climate change on human health in the United States.
-The report will leverage existing activities, review quantitative research, and summarize the current science on the human health impacts of climate change, the report strengthens our understanding of the growing risks that a changing climate poses to human health and welfare, and highlights factors that make some individuals and communities particularly vulnerable.
+- The Impacts of Climate Change on Human Health in the United States: A Scientific Assessment: In support of the President’s Climate Action Plan and the sustained assessment process, USGCRP is leading a special assessment on the impacts of climate change on human health in the United States.
+Drawing from decades of advances in the physical science of climate change, the report strengthens our understanding of the growing risks that a changing climate poses to human health and welfare, and highlights factors that make some individuals and communities particularly vulnerable.

 - The Metadata Access Tool for Climate and Health (MATCH): MATCH helps public health professionals, investigators, and other users identify and access data that inform climate adaptation and planning strategies to protect and promote human health and wellbeing.
 Learn more from the MATCH fact sheet.